Dick Celeste: President of Colorado College (2002–2011)

+Celeste was inaugurated as the 12th president of Colorado College in 2002.
+During his tenure as president, Celeste raised $200 million for such things as capital improvements and scholarships to help disadvantaged and minority students.
+His other accomplishments included the addition of 20 tenure-track faculty positions, a large increase in the size of the student applicant pool, from 3,533 in 2003 to 4,455 in 2010, and an increase in selectivity, with 55.9 percent of applicants accepted in 2003 to 33.3 percent accepted in 2010.
+Celeste oversaw major renovations of campus buildings, including Palmer Hall, Cossitt Hall and Packard Hall; construction of the interdisciplinary Edith Kinney Gaylord Cornerstone Arts Center.

+In 2004, a Jewish group called for Celeste's resignation after he invited a high-profile Palestinian to give a lecture.
+He was the president of the Colorado Springs Downtown Partnership, the Colorado Economics Future Panel, the NCAA Presidential Task Force on the Future of Intercollegiate Athletics, and the Colorado Forum, which tackles public policy issues.
+Celeste retired as president of Colorado College on June 30, 2011, and was succeeded by Jill Tiefenthaler.

+Other activities

 Celeste is a member of the advisory board of the Roosevelt Institution, a student think tank.
 He is a member of the Council on Foreign Relations.
 Celeste, along with Thomas Kean who co-chaired the 9/11 Commission, co-chairs the Homeland Security Project for The Century Foundation.
 He also sits on the board of the Independent Strategic Assessment Group, United States Northern Command (NORTHCOM), which is the military command over the USA established in the wake of the attacks of September 11.
 Celeste joined the board of Directors of Glimcher Realty Trust in September 2007.
 Celeste has also been a member of the CHF International Board of Trustees since January 2012.

 He is currently on the board of directors for Battelle for Kids, a not-for-profit organization dedicated to moving education forward for students by supporting the educators who work with them every day.

 In 2020, Celeste, with another former governor Bob Taft were appointed to establish and lead a task force to help expand COVID-19 testing in Ohio during the pandemic.

-President of Colorado College

-Celeste was inaugurated as the 12th President of Colorado College in 2002.

-During his tenure as president, Celeste raised $200 million for such things as capital improvements and scholarships to help disadvantaged and minority students.
-His other accomplishments included Addition of 20 tenure-track faculty positions, a large increase in the size of the student applicant pool, from 3,533 in 2003 to 4,455 in 2010, and an increase in selectivity, with 55.9 percent of applicants accepted in 2003 to 33.3 percent accepted in 2010.

-Celeste oversaw major renovations of campus buildings, including Palmer Hall, Cossitt Hall and Packard Hall; construction of the interdisciplinary Edith Kinney Gaylord Cornerstone Arts Center.

-In 2004, a Jewish group called for Celeste's resignation after he invited a high-profile Palestinian to give a lecture.

-Celeste was known for bringing the community and the college together.
-He was the president of the Colorado Springs Downtown Partnership, the Colorado Economics Future Panel, the NCAA Presidential Task Force on the Future of Intercollegiate Athletics, and the Colorado Forum, which tackles public policy issues.

-Celeste has since retired as President of Colorado College.
-He started serving as president in 2002, and was replaced in July 2011 by Jill Tiefenthaler, provost and economics professor at Wake Forest University.

 Personal life

-Celeste had six children with his first wife, Dagmar.
-The couple divorced in 1995.
-Celeste is currently married to Jacqueline Lundquist.
-Celeste and Lundquist have one child, Sam.
+Celeste met Dagmar Braun while studying at Oxford University, and they married in Austria in 1962.
+They had six children and divorced in 1995.
+Celeste then married Jacqueline Lundquist, and they have one child.
 Celeste has 13 grandchildren, including two who were students at Colorado College and one who is a graduate of Case Western Reserve University.

-His brother, Theodore S. Celeste, successfully ran as a Democratic Party candidate for the Ohio House in 2006.

-In 2022, Celeste's autobiography, In the Heart of it All: An Unvarnished Account of My Life in Public Service (ISBN 9781606354452), was published.
+His brother, Ted Celeste, was the Democratic nominee in the 2000 United States Senate election in Ohio and later served in the Ohio House of Representatives from 2007 to 2012.
+In 2022, Celeste's autobiography, In the Heart of it All: An Unvarnished Account of My Life in Public Service, was published.